Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

         containerPort: 3009
         ```

-    * Valdiate that the `imageTag` parameter matches the tag you created in Azure Container Registry in the previous lab.
+    * Validate that the `imageTag` parameter matches the tag you created in Azure Container Registry in the previous lab.

     * Add `imagePullSecret` to each deployment.yaml file for each microservice